 A lattice file may contain lines and lattice elements that are not part of the actual finished lattice when the lattice is constructed.
 Group elements where none of its slave elements are part of the finished lattice are ignored and are also not part of the finished lattice.
 When a group element has some slave elements that are part of the finished lattice and some slave elements that are not, the group element as implemented in the finished lattice will only control slave elements that actually exist in the finished.
-In any case, a slave element that a group element references must be defined (but not necessarily be used in the finished lattice) in the lattice file.
+In any case, a slave element that a group element references must be defined (but not necessarily be used in the finished lattice file.
 This rule is enforced in order to catch spelling mistakes.

 If the arithmetical expression used for an group contains an element attribute, care must be taken if that element attribute is changed.
-This is discussed in §3.13 and §5.4.
+This is discussed in $\S3.13$ and $\S5.4$.